 When you determine that one variation may work up to four times better than the others, you can initiate promotions with that variation.
 It’s crazy to try and initiate an expensive marketing plan with no proof it’s going to be effective.

 When you invest in A/B testing regularly, you can improve your bottom line significantly.
 If you can figure out what works and what doesn’t work, and you have hard data to back this up, it is easier to figure out what to do next.
 It also helps you create marketing materials that are much more effective from the beginning.

-Just remember, you have to continue the A/B testing efforts.
+Remember, you have to continue the A/B testing efforts.
+Just like you should never quit doing SEO, you should never stop A/B testing.
 After all, the effectiveness of anything may fluctuate over time.
 If you need help planning A/B testing, contact us today.